What is the Best CMS for Mobile Apps?

 There are lots of different mobile app development frameworks, each with their own sets of strengths, weaknesses, and evangelists within the developer community.

-Five of the most popular frameworks in 2019:
+Five of the most popular frameworks are:

-- Flutter: Open-source and developed by Google.
+Flutter is open-source and developed by Google.
 A powerful tool for cross-platform developers with an active community.

-- Ionic: Open-source and perfectly suited to creating hybrid apps (those that combine elements of both native and web applications).
+Ionic is open-source and perfectly suited to creating hybrid apps (those that combine elements of both native and web applications).

-The important thing when it comes to choosing a CMS for a mobile app is that it's framework-agnostic - not limited to apps built using a specific framework or frameworks.
-Only a framework-agnostic CMS is truly future-proof.
+The important thing when it comes to choosing a CMS for a mobile app is that it's framework-agnostic.

 5. It has to be device-agnostic

-Whether you are looking to build an iOS or Android app, the CMS you choose should be device-agnostic and entirely machine-independent.
 It should be working effectively on a tiny smartwatch as it does on a giant smart TV, and everything in between, without any special adaptations.

-Device agnosticism sounds good, but many developers build their apps for specific operating systems.
 If a mobile app has been built for Android and you’re an iPhone user, then you’re out of luck until the developer makes an iOS version.

 6. It has to be industry-agnostic

-Whether it be publishers, financial institutions, or healthcare organizations, most industries have bespoke CMS solutions.
-But the best CMSs for mobile apps are industry-agnostic - agile and flexible enough to compete creatively and intelligently in an ever-changing marketplace.
+But the best CMSs for mobile apps are industry-agnostic– agile and flexible enough to compete creatively and intelligently in an ever-changing marketplace.

 7. It has to manage content workflow intelligently

-For mobile app cms , you want a software that will smoothly guide you through a streamlined flow of planning, creating, revising, approving, optimizing, publishing, reporting, editing, and reusing content.
+For mobile app CMS, you want a software that will smoothly guide you through a streamlined flow of planning, creating, revising, approving, optimizing, publishing, reporting, editing, and reusing content.

 Why are content workflows essential?

-- Content creation is broken down into manageable, actionable steps
+Content creation is broken down into manageable, actionable steps

-- A shared roadmap is created, so everyone is on the same page
+A shared roadmap is created, so everyone is on the same page

-- Approval is sought and provided effectively - no more endless back-and-forth emailing
+Approval is sought and provided effectively - no more endless back-and-forth emailing

-- Team roles and responsibilities are clear, improving accountability and reducing overlap
+Team roles and responsibilities are clear, improving accountability and reducing overlap

 8. It has to be scalable

 Seasonal user fluctuations, sudden traffic spikes, and company-wide expansion and contraction all affect the consumption and requirements of your mobile app CMS.
-To retain efficiency in the face of such change, you need a CMS that scales in tandem with varying patterns of usage.

 Monolithic CMSs have traditionally been terrible at scaling.
-To manage the ebbs and flows that are part and parcel of modern business, you have to build significant redundancy into the system - a waste of resources for which you have to pay.
+To manage the ebbs and flows that are part and parcel of modern business, you have to build significant redundancy into the system– a waste of resources for which you have to pay.

-Cloud-based SaaS solutions of all kinds excel when it comes to scalability, and cloud-bases CMSs are no exception.
 You can increase or decrease capacity on a pay-as-you-go-type basis providing resiliency in the face of change.
 It's a cheaper, more flexible, and agile way of working that doesn't require a dedicated IT team for maintenance.

-- Mobile phone usage accounts for 52% of all online traffic (compared to just 44% for desktop)
+Smartphone usage accounts for 52% of all online traffic (compared to just 44% for desktop)

-- 42% of all companies have a mobile app with 30% of the remainder planning to build one soon
+42% of all companies have a mobile app with 30% of the remainder planning to build one soon

-- 55% of companies owned by millennials (arguably the most tech-savvy among us) have a mobile app
+55% of companies owned by millennials (arguably the most tech-savvy among us) have a mobile app

-Conclusion: You don't want a CMS designed solely with mobile apps in mind.
-The best CMSs manage content through any channel and device, whether it be a mobile app, desktop, wearable, or IoT device.
+The best CMSs manage content through any channel and device, whether it be a mobile app, desktop, wearable, or IoT devices.

 Core dna can customize each visitor’s experience through the Personalization application and the Secure Member applications.
 These applications allow you to tailor the page design and content down to the individual.